JayXT/BatchSubSync/README.md

 - Both scripts should be executed from the directory containing the subtitles to be resynced.
 - Each script requires a single parameter: a relative path to a directory containing either reference subtitle files or reference video files.
 - The scripts assume that the files in the working directory and the reference directory have identical base names, differing only in their extensions.
-- Resynchronized subtitle files are saved in the ./Retimed directory.
+- Resynced subtitle files are saved in the ./Retimed directory.
 Each file is suffixed with _retimed in its name.

 Example of usage for subtitle to subtitle sync: